 Foster Climate-Smart Agriculture

 A growing population and changing diets are driving up the demand for food.
-At the same time, declining ocean health, and more frequent droughts and floods made worse by climate change are cutting productivity.
-Food stocks are already struggling to keep pace with demand.
+Production is struggling to keep up as crop yields level off in many parts of the world, ocean health declines and natural resources—including soils, water or biodiversity—are stretched dangerously thin.
+Food stocks are already at threateningly low levels.
 1 in 8 people suffers from chronic hunger and more than 1 billion people are undernourished.
-The food challenge will only—the world needs to produce at least 50 percent more food by 2050 to feed 9 billion people.
-Building more sustainable and resilient agricultural systems is an important part of the solution.
+The food security challenge will only get more difficult, as the world will need to produce at least 50 percent more food by 2050 to feed 9 billion people.

 Producing More with Less